MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-storage-transfer.md

 ### AzCopy known issues

  - Any AzCopy operation on a file storage isn't available because file storage isn't yet available in Azure Stack.
- - If you want to transfer data between two Azure Stack blob locations, or between Azure Stack and Azure Storage by using AzCopy 10.1, you need to download the data to a local location first, and then re-upload to the target directory on Azure Stack or Azure Storage.
+ - If you want to transfer data between two Azure Stack blob locations—or between Azure Stack and Azure Storage by using AzCopy 10.1—you need to download the data to a local location first, and then reupload to the target directory on Azure Stack or Azure Storage.
 Or you can use AzCopy 7.1, and specify the transfer with the **/SyncCopy** option to copy the data.
  - The Linux version of AzCopy only supports the 1802 update or later versions and it doesn't support Table service.

 ## Azure PowerShell